tom-jod/HeavyBall/docs/benchmark.md

 gradient.

 ![Animation: Optimizer paths on a saddle point, showing SGD getting stuck while a momentum-based optimizer successfully escapes.](assets/saddle_point_comparison.gif)
-*Momentum allows the orange curve to escape the saddle point, while the gradient-only SGD (blue) stalls where the gradient is flat.*

 Our benchmark includes a specific test for this challenge.
 An optimizer that passes demonstrates a greater capacity to handle the complex non-convex landscapes common in deep learning.
 A failure provides a clear diagnostic signal that the